 - From the Scope drop-down list, select a search scope.

 - In the Term(s) text field, enter your expert search in this format: [Index label] [Search term(s)].

 - For example: ti: girl dragon tattoo mt:nsr pb=random house

 - When you are performing an expert search with multiple indexes, the Boolean AND is implied.
 If you are using the Boolean operators OR or NOT, you must type the operator and use capital letters.

-- For a list of all available indexes, see Searching WorldCat Indexes.
+- For a list of available bibliographic, local bibliographic data, and local holdings record files and indexes, see Searching WorldCat Indexes.